thygesteffensen/thygesteffensen.github.io/_posts/2021-02-22-Power Automate Mock-Up first release.md

 ![Flow screenshot]({{page.image1}})

-The flow JSON is available at the source code for the demonstration.
+The flow JSON is available in the source code for the demonstration.

 ## Create a new C\# Test Project